rocBLAS programming guide#

 argument.

-As the test categories pre_checkin and nightly can require hours to run, a short smoke test set is provided in a yaml file.
+As the pre_checkin and nightly test categories can require hours to run, a short smoke test set is provided using a YAML file.

 This rocblas_smoke.yaml

-test set should only require a few minutes to test a few small problem sizes for every function:
+test set only takes a few minutes to test a few small problem sizes for every function:

 ./rocblas-test --yaml rocblas_smoke.yaml

-Both rocblas-test and rocblas-bench can use an extension added to scan over multiple variables in lock step implemented by the Arguments class.
-For this purpose set the Arugments member variable
+Both rocblas-test and rocblas-bench can use an extension to scan over multiple variables in lock step implemented by the

-Some tests in the stress category may attempt to allocate more RAM than available.
-While these tests should automatically get skipped, in some cases, such as running in a docker container, they may instead result in process termination.
-You can limit the peak RAM allocations in GB using the environment variable:
+Some tests in the stress category might attempt to allocate more RAM than available.
+While these tests should automatically get skipped, in some cases, such as when running in a Docker container, they could result in a process termination.
+To limit the peak RAM allocation in GB, use this environment variable:

 ROCBLAS_CLIENT_RAM_GB_LIMIT=32 ./rocblas-test --gtest_filter=*stress*

-The rocblas-test process will be terminated if a single test takes longer than a timeout.
-Change the timeout with the environment variable ROCBLAS_TEST_TIMEOUT, whose value is in seconds (default is 600 seconds):
+The rocblas-test process will be terminated if a single test takes longer than the configured timeout.
+To change the timeout, use the environment variable

-The rocblas-test process will catch signals internally which may interfere with debugger use.
-To defeat this set the environment variable ROCBLAS_TEST_NO_SIGACTION:
+The rocblas-test process internally catches signals which might interfere with debugger use.
+To disable this feature, set the environment variable

-I. Create a C++ header file with the name testing_<function>.hpp
+Create a C++ header file with the name

 testing_gemm_ex.hpp

-This function is used for yaml file driven argument testing.
-It will be invoked by the dispatch code for each permutation of the yaml driven parameters.
-Additionally a template function for bad argument handling tests should be created.
-Example:
+This function is used for a YAML file-driven argument testing.
+It will be invoked by the dispatch code for each permutation of the YAML-driven parameters.
+Additionally, a template function for tests that handle bad arguments should be created, as follows:

 In this function, use the following macros and functions to check results: